Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

 Test Ton Verre® bracelets and cards are not gadgets.
 They are concrete prevention tools designed to help test a drink in case of doubt and strengthen collective vigilance against chemical submission.

 The bracelet is ideal for events, festivals, and visible actions, especially when customization is desired.
-The card is perfect for discreet, compact prevention that is easy to carry daily.
-Together, these two formats allow prevention to be adapted to real-world uses.
+The card is perfect for discreet, compact prevention, easy to carry daily.
+Together, these two formats allow prevention to adapt to real-world uses.

-By choosing Test Ton Verre®, individuals, professionals, and organizers support a French, responsible, and committed approach against chemical submission, never forgetting the essential: safety relies on prevention, mutual aid, vigilance, and rapid care for victims.
+By choosing Test Ton Verre®, individuals, professionals, and organizers support a French, responsible, and committed approach against chemical submission, always remembering the essential: safety relies on prevention, mutual aid, vigilance, and rapid victim care.

 Sources and useful resources